best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Bear in mind that Excel can only tag one row as the header row.
 It is not necessarily a fail if you have subheading rows but as they can't be tagged as headers it may make the table confusing - so whenever possible, it is best avoided.

 ### Wrap text
 Use the ‘wrap text’ function and adjust row height and column width to ensure all text you want to appear in cells within a table is visible and clearly spaced out - this is important because users with dyslexia can find it difficult to read crowded text.
 It is also important because a screen reader will repeatedly read out ‘overflowing’ or ‘cropped’ after every cell which contains text that does not fit.

 It is OK for text outside a table to overflow the cell – a screen reader will still read out ‘overflowing’ or ‘cropped’ but as this won’t be repetitive it is not a problem.

 We consider this to be necessary to passs [guideline 1.4 distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable) but it is not specifically mentioned in the guidelines.

-### Adding alt text to tables

-In Excel, you can add alternative text to your table by right clicking anywhere in the table and selecting ‘Table’ and ‘Alternative text’.
-However, it is not necessary to do this to pass the accessibility regulations - as long as you have marked your tables up correctly.

-Be aware that despite this, newer versions of Excel have a built-in accessibility checker which will bring up tables without alt text as a fail.
-You don’t need to worry about this.

-If you save your spreadsheet in the Open Document Spreadsheet (ODS) format (which we advise you to do) alternative text for tables will disappear – but this does not matter as it is not needed to pass the accessibility regulations.
-Note: alternative text for images and charts does not disappear when you save in the ODS format.

 ### Adding filters
 We advise you to avoid adding filters.
 They may fail the accessibility regulations if they obscure data.

 If you do need to use filters it is important to provide signposts or comments to indicate which cells contain the drop-down menus and if any data is hidden.
 You should also give details of how to turn the filters off.
 For example: "Filters are active in cell C3 and may hide some data.
 To turn off all filters select the 'Data' ribbon then 'Filters' button or use [Ctrl, Shift, L]".
 This information should be in a cell in column A, above the table.

 ### Adding freeze panes
 We advise you to avoid adding freeze panes.
 They may fail the accessibility regulations as they can make it difficult for screen reader users to find the top left edge of a worksheet which is key to navigation.

 If you leave freeze panes active it is best practice to inform users and give a instructions for how to turn them off.
 For example: "Freeze panes are turned on.
 To turn off freeze panes select the 'View' ribbon then 'Freeze Panes' then 'Unfreeze Panes' or use [Alt W, F]".